davidesner/connection-docs/tutorial/branches/merge-to-production.md

 {: .image-popup}
 ![Screenshot - Match Change from Production](/tutorial/branches/figures/project-diff-after-reset.png)

 You can see there are checkboxes to the left of each configuration in the list.
-This allows you to merge one a subset of the changes.
+This allows you to merge a subset of the changes.
 So let's say we only want to merge the HTTP extractor change regarding bitcoin transactions.
 Uncheck all the checkboxes except the one near the **"Bitcoin" http extractor**.

-*Note: **Don't click the merge button** when you click Merge to production in the next step unless you uncheck the checkbox.
-If you accidently do you'll need to recreate the whole branch.*
+**Uncheck** the *Delete current development branch after merge.* checkbox and only then click the **Merge** button.

-Click **Merge to production** and in the modal uncheck the *Delete current development branch after merge.* checkbox.
-Only then click the **Merge** button.
+*Note: If you merge the branch without unchecking the button you'll need to recreate the whole branch.*

 {: .image-popup}
 ![Screenshot - Match Change from Production](/tutorial/branches/figures/partial-merge-dialog.png)

-When you do a progress bar will show up informing you of the progress of the merge.
-When the merge is finished, you will see only 3 changed configurations in your branch.
+When you merge the branch a progress bar will show up informing you of the progress of the merge.
+After the merge is finished, you will see only 3 changed configurations in your branch.
+The HTTP extractor configuration no longer differs.

 {: .image-popup}
 ![Screenshot - Match Change from Production](/tutorial/branches/figures/partially-merged-branch.png)